🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Curtains: Sheer linen for light or heavier textured curtains for moodiness.

-Pro tip: Keep two or three shades of green, then add one accent tone like rust, ochre, or deep plum.
+Pro tip: keep two or three shades of green, then add one accent tone like rust, ochre, or deep plum.

-8. Add Stone, Clay, And Woven Accents
+8. Add Stone, Clay, and Woven Accents

 Medium vignette of stone, clay, and woven accents: matte stoneware vases and a clay planter on a lightly stained wood console, woven rattan and wicker baskets styled with folded throws and a hidden cord organizer, iron candleholders and a slim iron side table base; balanced rustic mix with subdued finishes; gentle side lighting to reveal texture; three-quarter angle.